 A new bulk import API was added in 2.0 that has very different implementation.
 This new API supports the following new functionality.

 - Load plans that specify where files go in a table which avoids opening the files for inspection.

 - Inspection of file on the client side.
 Inspection of all files is done before the FATE operation starts.
 This results in less namenode operations and fail-fast for bad files (no longer need a fail directory).

 - A new improved algorithm to load files into tablets.
 This new algorithm scans the metadata table and makes asynchronous load calls to all tablets.
 This queues load operations on all tablets at around the same time.
 The async RPC calls and beforehand inspection make the bulk load FATE operation much shorter.

 The shell command for doing bulk load supports the old and new API.
 To use the new API from the shell simply omit the failure directory argument.
-TODO link to javadoc for new API.
+For the API, use the new fluent API.
 See #436 , #472 , and #570 .

 Scan executors support prioritizing and dedicating scan resources.
 Each executor has a configurable number of threads and an optional custom prioritizer.
 Tables can be configured in a flexible way to dispatch scans to different executors.